brandur/org/fragments/aws-static-hosting.md

 for a product that's ostensibly in a mature state.

-[1] Note that S3 does allow access over HTTPS through domains that look like `*.s3.amazonaws.com`, but these domains don't have the features of a static website (index documents for example).
+[1] Note that S3 does allow access over HTTPS through domains that look like `*.s3.amazonaws.com`, but these domains don't get the features of an S3 static website (index documents for example).

 [cloudfront-root]: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DefaultRootObject.html